Skip to main content

 Our services are exclusively for international students and scholars currently enrolled or employed at Northwestern University.
 For resources for the general public, please see our English Learner Resources page.

-• All Group Classes will be held in-person on the Evanston campus during Spring Quarter 2024
+• Group Classes (LING 380) will be held in-person on the Evanston campus during Spring Quarter 2025.

-• Additional ELP Services (Language Table, Office Hours, Special Topics Sessions, Small Group Instruction & Practice, etc.) will be held remotely during Spring Quarter 2024 unless otherwise indicated
+• Additional ELP Services (Office Hours, Language Table Sessions, Small Group Instruction & Practice, etc.) will be held remotely during Spring Quarter 2025 unless otherwise indicated.

-• Registration for all other ELP services for Spring Quarter 2024 will open on March 25, 2024 and continue through Add/Drop week for TGS graduate students (PhD/MFA/TGS Masters) and Postdoctoral Fellows
+• Registration for all ELP services will begin on March 31, 2025 for PhD/MFA/TGS Masters students and Postdoctoral Fellows.

 • Northwestern Affiliates are defined as any member of the Northwestern University community who is not a PhD, MFA, TGS Masters student, or Postdoctoral Fellow